cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/stack-failover.md

 ### 2. Data

-Enable database replication between your applications - this will setup a master/slave architecture between your applications, whereby the slave is an exact replica of the master at all times.
+Enable database replication between your applications - this will set up a master/slave architecture between your applications, whereby the slave is an exact replica of the master at all times.

 ### 3. Traffic